RadoStef/RadoStef/README.md

-- 👋 Hi, I’m @RadoStef
+- 👋 Hi, I’m @RadoStef from Pomorie, Bulgaria.
-- 👀 I’m interested in Web Development and QA.
+- 👀 I’m interested in Web Development, especially Front End and QA.
-- 🌱 I’m currently learning Java Script.
+- 🌱 I’m currently learning Java Script and the next step will be React.
-- 💞️ I do not have any projects at this moment.
+- 💞️ I work on one project currently, an informational website about the city I live.
 - 📫 Check my https://www.linkedin.com/in/radoslav-stefanov-23344b82/

 <!---
 RadoStef/RadoStef is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.